christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 This protocol becomes active on the mobile phone when the user has installed the corresponding app.

+Custom URI schemes have to be defined at the compilation of the mobile app.

 Custom URI schemes re-create a sort of "hyperlinks" for mobile apps, as on the web with hypertext links.

 But it becomes a bit more tricky :